Que te perdone Dios: Plot

 Renata Flores del Ángel (Irán Castillo / Rebecca Jones) is a beautiful young woman raised under the harshness of her father, Don Bruno (Don Éric del Castillo), an important exporter of grapes and wines from a town called Real de San Andrés.
 Don Bruno always wanted to have a son and for that reason he rejects his daughter.

 Renata finds love in Pablo (Brandon Peniche), a worker on her father's estate, but their love is discovered by Don Bruno, who does not accept this relationship and in his anger goes so far as to try to kill Pablo.
 Faced with Don Bruno's harassment, Pablo decides to flee the estate and asks Renata, who is pregnant, to accompany him.

 Don Bruno prevents Renata from running away with Pablo and, upon learning that she is pregnant, takes her to Ciudad del Valle to hide her pregnancy, accompanied by Macaria (Alejandra García / Sabine Moussier), an ambitious employee, whom Don Bruno buys to take care of Renata and so that when the baby is born she registers it in her name and passes it off as her own.
 Renata gives birth to a girl, Abigail, and, obeying her father, gives her to Macaria.

-Don Bruno forces Renata to marry Fausto López-Guerra (Sergio Goyri), the owner of a nearby ranch, who is full of debts and sees this marriage as a solution to his economic problems.
+Don Bruno forces Renata to marry Fausto López (Sergio Goyri), the owner of a nearby ranch, who is full of debts and sees this marriage as a solution to his economic problems.

 Over time, Abigail (Zuria Vega), daughter of Renata and Pablo, turns into an attractive young woman, who meets Mateo (Mark Tacher), Fausto's nephew.
 A strong attraction arises between the two youngsters that leads them to fall in love.